dapr/docs/daprdocs/content/en/operations/monitoring/tracing/setup-tracing.md

 description: "Configure Dapr to send distributed tracing data"
 ---

 It is recommended to run Dapr with tracing enabled for any production scenario.
-Since Dapr uses Open Census, you can configure various exporters for tracing and telemetry data based on your environment, whether it is running in the cloud or on-premises.
+You can configure Dapr to send tracing and telemetry data to many backends based on your environment, whether it is running in the cloud or on-premises.

 ## Tracing configuration